kasparboelkjeldsen/Knowit.Umbraco.InstantBlockPreview/README.md

     <ErrorOnDuplicatePublishOutputFiles>false</ErrorOnDuplicatePublishOutputFiles>
 </PropertyGroup>
 ```

-### Render Type
-- `razor`: Use regular razor views for rendering.
-- `app`: Render through a JavaScript app.

-### Enable Block Edit
-If true, will trigger an edit overlay when clicking on a block item in backoffice.

 ### Razor View
 Implement your views normally.
 Set `gridView.html` for Block Grid and `listview.html` for Block List, which are installed by this package in `app_plugins/Knowit.Umbraco.InstantBlockPreview`.
 They render through a razor view engine in the frontend and show in the back office.
 You can include special code to run only in the back office like so: